What Is a Labor Union?

 Labor Union Definition

-Many unions also engage in lobbying and participate in local and national elections.
-The idea is that the members of a union can have more influence and achieve better results if they act together rather than individually.
-Members pay dues to the union to help cover the costs of these services and benefits.
+Many unions also lobby and participate in local and national elections.
+The idea is that union members can have more influence and achieve better results if they act together rather than individually.
+Members pay union dues to help cover the costs of these services and benefits.

 History of Labor Unions